Mykola Vilinsky: Career

 During his career Vilinsky lived and worked in Odesa and Kyiv, separated by a period during the Second World War during which he was evacuated to Tashkent.
 Along with his work as a composer and teacher, he wrote articles on Ukrainian and Moldovan music, and was a reviewer, a music critic, and an editor, when he oversaw the publication of the complete works of the Ukrainian composer Mykola Lysenko.

-From 1920 to 1941, Vilinsky taught at the Odesa Conservatory, succeeding Malyshevsky.
+From 1920 to 1941, Vilinsky taught at the Odesa Conservatory, succeeding Maliszewski.
 At Odesa his talent developed and he gained recognition as a composer.
 In 1926 he was promoted to the rank of professor, and in 1931 he became the head of the department of composition.
 In 1935 he became the director of the Odesa regional organization of the Union of Composers of Ukraine, his deputies being two of his students, Serafim Orfeev and Leonid Gurov.
-Vilinsky was also a member of the board of the Union.
+Vilinsky was also a board member of the National Union of Composers of Ukraine.

 In 1941, Vilinskyi and his family evacuated to Tashkent.
 Along with Lev Revutsky, he worked as a professor at the Tashkent Conservatory.
 He remained there until 1944, when he returned to Ukraine.
 During the war, the Romanian authorities in occupied Odesa succeeded in permanently acquiring a number of Vilinsky's compositions, as well family documents and part of his music library.

-In 1944, Vilinsky returned to Ukraine and lived in Kyiv, where he led the composition department at the Kyiv Conservatory, a post he held until 1956.
+In 1944, Vilinsky returned to Ukraine and lived in Kyiv, where he chaired the composition department at the Kyiv Conservatory, a post he held until 1956.
 Vilinsky was made an Honoured Artist of the Ukrainian SSR in 1951; he was awarded the Order of Lenin in 1953.
 He was one of a trio of outstanding composers at the Kyiv Conservatory known as the "Three Mykolayovyches", which consisted of Vilinsky, Revutsky, and Borys Lyatoshynsky.

 Students

-During the 1930s, Emil and Elizabeth Gilels, David Oistrakh, Yakiv Zak, Maria Grinberg and other musicians studied together with Vilinsky.
-His other students included Konstantyn Dankevych, Oleksandr Bilash, Volodymyr Femilidi, Oscar Feltsman, Orfeev, Anton Mukha, Gurov, David Hershfeld, Maria Zavalishina, Albert Vodovozov, Yevhen Zubtsov, and Valentin Kucherov.
+During the 1930s, world-renowned performers Emil and Elizabeth Gilels, David Oistrakh, Yakiv Zak, Maria Grinberg and other musicians studied the course of special harmony under Mykola Vilinsky.
+His composition students included Kostiantyn Dankevych, Oleksandr Bilash, Volodymyr Femilidi, Oscar Feltsman, Orfeev, Anton Mukha, Gurov, David Hershfeld, Maria Zavalishina, Albert Vodovozov, Yevhen Zubtsov, and Valentin Kucherov.
 Orfeev, who later became rector (principal) of the Odesa Conservatory wrote, "It seems that there was no composer in Odesa who did not consult with Mykola Mykolayovych.... and his advice was unconditionally accepted."

 When Vilinsky realised that Dankevych had the potential to become a composer, he insisted that he attended composition classes.
 During the 1930s, Dankevych saved Vilinsky from the so-called "proletarian purge" at the Odesa Conservatory.
 After the Second World War, he regularly visited Vilinsky at his dacha in Vorzel, spending time discussing composition with him, or relaxing with the family.
 In 1951, when Dankevich was being persecuted for his opera Bogdan Khmelnytsky, Vilinsky defended his student and supported him on his revision of the work.
 Vilinsky remained as his mentor after he graduated from the Odesa Conservatory; their friendship lasted until after Vilinsky's death a decade later.